guilhermequental/guilhermequental.github.io/pages/about.md

 * Coming up with ideas for design solutions.
 * Creating wireframes, mockups, and prototypes.
 * Testing designs through usability studies.
-* Iterating on design based on feedback.
+* Iterating on designs based on feedback.

 All projects were developed on digital design tools like Figma and Adobe XD.